vellerefond/project-ring/README.md

  - **_Keep All Open Files Regardless Of Project:_** If checked, any opened file will be automatically opened again when Atom restarts again but it will not be associated with any project.
 This way, a changing projects simply changes Atom's notion of the project root path.
 If any open file is closed, it is removed from the list and not opened again when Atom restarts.

- - **_Keep Only Project Files On Project Selection:_** If checked, when loading a project that has files for opening, all other, unrelated files will be closed.

  - **_Keep Out Of Path Open Files In Current Project:_** Unless checked, files not belonging to the current project's file path are not saved in the project's state when opened.

  - **_Make The Current Project The Default On StartUp:_** If checked, when loading a project that project will be set as the default for when Atom restarts, just as if **_Project To Load On StartUp_** (see below) had been set with that project's alias as the value.

  - **_Project To Load On StartUp:_** Give a project's alias of project root path in this field to have it automatically load when Atom starts.
 When renaming a project and if this project was the one specified in this field, then this field is automatically updated to contains the project's new alias.

- - **_Skip Saving Project Files:_** If checked, then opening/closing files will not be reflected in the project's state.
-This implied **_Skip Opening Project Files_**.

- - **_Skip Opening Project Files:_** If checked, then a project's files will not be opened when the project is loaded.
-Automatic file saving still works though.
+ - **_Do Not Save And Restore Open Project Files:_** If checked, then a project's files will not be saved in the project's state as they are opened nor will they be restored when the project is loaded.

  - **_Skip Opening Tree View When Changing Project Path:_** If checked, then the tree view will not automatically opened (if it was previously hidden) when a changing from project to project (e.g., via **_Toggle_**) or setting a new project path (e.g., via **_Set Project Path_**).